tmg0/echoui/apps/docs/content/docs/3.components/button.md

 You can also display a button without text by passing the `isIconOnly` prop and the desired icon as children.

 :code-demo{files=/components/content/button/icon-only.vue}

+### Custom Styles

+You can customize the `Button` component by passing custom Tailwind CSS classes to the component slots.

+:code-demo{files=/components/content/button/custom-styles.vue}

+## Button Group

+:code-demo{files=/components/content/button/group.vue}

+## Group Disabled

+The `ButtonGroup` component also accepts the `isDisabled` prop to disable all buttons inside it.

+:code-demo{files=/components/content/button/group-disabled.vue}